the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.6.6.1] 2023-10-12 =

+* Fix - Correct a problem that can cause a fatal when plugins are deactivated in a certain order.
+[TEC-4951]

 = [5.6.6] 2023-10-11 =

 * Version - Event Tickets 5.6.6 is only compatible with Event Tickets Plus 5.7.6 and higher.